CorentinChauvin/ukf-localisation/README.md

 - To launch the simulation: `roslaunch eufs_gazebo small_track.launch`
 - To control the car: `roslaunch robot_control keyboard_robot_control.launch`
 - To launch the UKF: `git add ukf_localisation/src/ukf_localisation.py`

+## Tuning
+- The parameters for the simulation can be found in `gazebo_simulation/eufs_gazebo/config/simulation.yaml`
+- The parameters for the UKF can be found in `ukf_localisation/config/ukf.yaml`

 ## TODO
 - Investigate offsets in noised odometry position